iterative/dvc.org/content/docs/command-reference/queue/remove.md

 <admon type="warn">

-Note that for successfully completed tasks, this command is not the same as `dvc exp remove`, which does not remove any data associated with a the experiment, only the queue entry and any output logs for that task.
+Note that for successfully completed tasks, this command is not the same as `dvc exp remove`, because `dvc queue remove` does not remove any data associated with an experiment, only the queue entry and any output logs for that task.

 </admon>